 Others often perceive people with Asperger syndrome, even if they want to make contact with others, as formal, unfeeling, fearful, shy, evasive, dismissive, or disinterested due to their frequently averted gaze and closed body language, which often causes contact to fail.

 Language, special interests, intelligence, and ritualized actions (Part 4.2 of Is Asperger syndrome genetic?)

 The tone of voice is often monotonous and does not support, for example, the difference between serious and humorous expressions.
-Often, people with autism speak with an inappropriate or unusual rate and volume.
-Jerky, jerky speech also occurs.
+Often, people with autism speak at an inappropriate or unusual rate and volume.
+A tendency to miss social cues and jerky speech also occurs.

 Typically, however, they have other special interests that seem unusual in the matter or in their intensity.
-These interests often lie in technical or scientific fields such as computer science, mathematics, physics, biology or astronomy.
+These interests often lie in technical or scientific fields such as computer science, mathematics, physics, biology, or astronomy.
 Others are passionate about music or the memorization of various facts.

 The previous DSM, DSM-IV, in 2000 included the following qualitative diagnostic criteria for Asperger syndrome, some genetic variants.